List of 32 Leadership Qualities That Define Great Leaders

 - Responsible and accountable

-Leadership Qualities and Skills List with Explanations
+List of Leadership Qualities and Skills with Examples

 “Image is what people think we are; integrity is what we really are.” – John C. Maxwell